arqrepostxt/PYENCDECB64/README.md

 The tool features one mini window with 2 tabs.
 The first tab displays a Text box with a button that encodes the text to base 64 code.
 The second tab displays the same interface, but the button decodes the base 64 code from the Text box.<br>

 # Requirements
+The present project needs Python v3.5, PyQt5 and PyInstaller.
+You can read more details about each resource bellow.<br>
 Python v3.5 and supperior - To run a Python script code on a manchine is necessary Python already installed and this projects requires Python v3.5 to generate the software with visual interface using resources from PyQt5.
 ### How to install Python
 To install the latest Python version follow the official link: [https://www.python.org/downloads/](https://www.python.org/downloads/) <br>